Kali (2016 film): Plot

 Fearing Anjali's safety, Siddharth tries to escape from the restaurant, but is captured by the henchmen and is locked in a room.
-Anjali keeps on driving where another trucker, who had noticed the couple in the restaurant witnesses the chase.
+Anjali keeps on driving where another trucker, who had noticed the couple in the restaurant, witnesses the chase.
 Siddharth tries to escape from the room where a young boy opens the locked room.
 Siddharth steps into the middle of a gang war.
 At the same time, Chakkara corners Anjali when her car gets stuck in the mud, but escapes when the other trucker arrives on the scene with police which enables Anjali to escape from Chakkara's cruel intentions.
 Anjali, along with the police, arrives back at the restaurant to find John injured and Siddharth with a knife.

 Siddharth is arrested, but John reports to the police that the restaurant's previous owner arrived with a gang to kill him.
-Siddharth and Anjali continue their journey where Siddharth apologizes to Anjali and promises to control his anger, though it can't be done overnight and tells her that he’s sure he can change with her by his side and Anjali agrees.
+Siddharth and Anjali continue their journey where Siddharth apologizes to Anjali and promises to control his anger, though it cannot be done overnight and tells her that he is sure he can change with her by his side and Anjali agrees.
 On the way, they encounter Chakkara, whose truck has broken down.
 Siddharth decides to leave him, but Anjali, who is furious with Chakkara, refuses to forgive him for harassing her.
 Anjali stops the car as a sign to tell Siddharth that something must be done and so he steps out to vent his anger with Anjali's complete approval and charges towards Chakkara.